yalmip/yalmip.github.io/_pages/solvers.md

 Linear programming can be solved by quadratic programming which can be solved by second-order cone programming which can be solved by semidefinite programming.
 Hence, in theory, you only need a semidefinite programming solver if you only solve linear problems.
 In practice though, dedicated solvers are recommended.

 A recommended installation if you mainly intend to solve semidefinite programs, and some LPs and QPs, is [MOSEK](/solver/mosek).
-As semidefinite progrmming alternatives [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3) are good choices.
+As semidefinite programming alternatives [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3) are good choices.

 If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](/solver/bmibnb),) a dedicated state-of-the-art LP/QP solver is definitely recommended.
 Most examples in this Wiki have been generated using [MOSEK](/solver/mosek) and [GUROBI](/solver/gurobi).
 These solvers have academic licenses giving access to full unlimited versions.
 [MOSEK](/solver/mosek) is a great general solver, but for MILPs [GUROBI](/solver/gurobi) typically has the upper hand.

-If you intend to solve large or generally chellenging problemss, you should install several solvers to find one that works best for your problem.
+If you intend to solve large or generally challenging problemss, you should install several solvers to find one that works best for your problem.

 And finally, there are no free lunches and you get what you pay for (unless you're in academia!).